andrasq/node-docs/fast-node.md

   closures that bind global variables
 - binding variables with a closure is comparable in speed to (slightly faster than) passing function parameters.
-Which is actually faster varies; if it matters, time it
+Which is actually faster varies; if it's important, time it

 - do not pass `arguments` to other functions, it disables optimization.
+  This includes the often seen `Array.prototype.slice.call(arguments, 0)`.
   (It is safe to do, though; in node-v0.10.29 it does not leak memory)
 - do not `try / catch` in tight inner loops, it disables optimization
 - do not build closures in tight inner loops, some closures are expensive